flightController/Skytracker/readme.md

 ### Vagrant
 1. cd ~/Homestead
 2. start vm with: (sudo) vagrant up
-3. If id_rsa Error you have to create a ssh-key: ssh-keygen -t rsa -C "you@homestead" (Windows: use git-bash)
+3. If you receive an id_rsa Error you have to create a ssh-key: ssh-keygen -t rsa -C "you@homestead" (Windows: use git-bash)

 #### other vagrant commands:
-2. stop vm: vagrant halt
+1. stop vm: vagrant halt
-3. destroy vm: vagrant destroy --force
+2. destroy vm: vagrant destroy --force
-4. connect to vm with ssh: vagrant ssh
+3. connect to vm with ssh: vagrant ssh
-5. update to the new vagrant box: vagrant box update
+4. update to the new vagrant box: vagrant box update

-### mySql
+### MySql
-1. open .env file in the project folder
+1. open .env file in the project folder.
+If not exist, copy the .env-expamle and rename it to .env
 2. host: localhost
 3. port: 33060
 4. user / pw: homestead/secret
 5. do the same settings in config/database.php

 ### Laravel
+1. connect again with ssh to the vm
-1. still with ssh: cd /home/vagrant/Code/Skytracker
+2. cd /home/vagrant/Code/Skytracker
-2. composer install
+3. composer install
-3. php artisan key:generate
+4. php artisan key:generate

 ### voyager admin panel
 1. cd /home/vagrant/Code/Skytracker/
 2. composer require tcg/voyager
 3. php artisan voyager:install
 4. php artisan voyager:admin name@mail.com --create
+5. php artisan key:generate

 ## How To Install (local)
 ### Install